-The early grades' goal emphasizes the need for SREB states to close achievement gaps for students of racial and ethnic groups, for those from low-income households, and for those who are English language learners.
+The early grades' goal emphasizes the need for SREB states to close achievement gaps for students of racial

-- In math, the percentages of black, Hispanic and white students scoring at or above Proficient on NAEP fell from 2011 to 2015. - In reading, the percentages of black, Hispanic and white students scoring at or above Proficient on NAEP fell over the period.
+- In math, the gap between black and white students scoring at or above Proficient on NAEP narrowed by 4 percentage points from 2011 to 2015 - to 31 points.
+The gap for Hispanic students narrowed by 8 points over the period - to 23 points. - In reading, the gap between black and white students scoring at or above Proficient widened by 6 points from 2011to 2015 - to 33 points.
+The gap for Hispanic students widened by 2 points over the period - to 28 points.